AlexFSM2023/AlexFSM2023/README.md

 - 🔭 I am currently working as a Full Deployment Analyst II
 - 🌱 I am currently learning HTML, CSS, JavaScript, Git and GitHub
 - 📘 In the future I would like to learn Bootstrap, jQuery, SASS, LESS, TypeScript, VueJS, ReactJS, Redux and Jest
+- 💭 I would like to learn in the future to specialize as a FullStack NodeJS, ExpressJS, NestJS, NextJS, MongoDB and PostgreSQL
 - 📫 How to reach me: [alexfsmdevreact23@gmail.com](mailto:alexfsmdevreact23@gmail.com)
 - 😄 Pronouns: He/Him